Hasnabad railway station

-Hasnabad railway station is a Kolkata Suburban Railway station on the Sealdah–Hasnabad line.
-It is located at Hasnabad in Hasnabad subdivision of North 24 Parganas district in the Indian state of West Bengal.
+Hasnabad railway station is a Kolkata Suburban Railway station on the Sealdah - Barasat - Basirhat - Hasnabad line.
+It is located at Hasnabad in Basirhat subdivision of North 24 Parganas district in the Indian state of West Bengal.
 It serves Hasnabad and the surrounding areas.

 History

-Sealdah-Hasnabad Railway constructed a narrow-gauge line in 1914 as a part of Martin's Light Railways.
+Sealdah-Basirhat Railway constructed a narrow-gauge line in 1914 as a part of Martin's Light Railways.
 The line was closed in 1955.

-The 33.06 km-long broad gauge Sealdah–Hasnabad line was constructed between 1957 and 1962.
+The 33.06 km-long broad gauge Sealdah–Basirhat line was constructed between 1957 and 1962, after the construction, this line extended up to Hasnabad.

 Rolling stock

 Eastern Railway has some WDM-2D locos, which is used on the Sealdah–Hasnabad route amongst others.
 They were used to haul 8 coach push-pull DEMU trains way back till the complete line was electrified.
 The DEMU trains had two cabs at either end to control the train.
 But now they are no longer in use.
 They have been replaced by BHEL and Jessop EMU rakes, which are currently stabled in Barasat EMU shed.
 Doubling of this line has been started since 2000.